 There is no legal requirement for you to register the birth or death of a British national in Belgium with UK authorities.
 The locally issued certificates should be sufficient for all purposes.
 In most circumstances there is no requirement to register a birth with us if you are applying for a new passport.

 If the death occurred in Belgium and you’re still in the country, contact us.
 If you’re in the UK and hear of the death of a relative from a third party, you should contact the Foreign and Commonwealth Office on 020 7008 1500.

 We’ll do all we can to contact you within 24 hours of being told that you’ve been detained or arrested, and will give you a prisoner pack with information for British prisoners in Belgium.
 We cannot get you out of prison, prevent the local authorities from deporting you after your prison sentence, or interfere in criminal or civil court proceedings.

 We may be able to offer notarial services, including Administer an oath, affirmation or affidavit; Make a certified copy of a document (British passports only).
 See the full list of notarial and documentary services we provide.

 How to get official confirmation that your UK public documentation is genuine so it can be accepted by foreign authorities.
 The UK does not require any documents to be legalised for use within the UK.

-A list of English speaking lawyers and interpreters in Belgium.
-Please note that inclusion in this list does not constitute an official endorsement by the British Embassy or the UK government.
+Use our lists of local suppliers and services if you need help in Belgium.
+Please note that inclusion in these lists does not constitute official endorsement by the British embassy or the UK government.

 How else we can help